- Technology and success story: almost 11 million all-wheel drive Audi vehicles produced since 1980

 - New quattro technology with electric torque vectoring in the Audi e-tron S and e-tron S Sportback

-The quattro has built up an impressive track record over more than 40 years.
-Through 2020, Audi had produced 11,199,144 cars with all-wheel drive.
-Some 45.31 percent of all Audi models produced in 2020 were equipped with a quattro drive system – it is a cornerstone of the brand with the four rings.
+The quattro has built up an impressive track record over 40 years.
+By September 30, 2020, Audi had produced 10,947,790 cars with all-wheel drive, including 499,379 in the first months of 2020 alone.
+Just over 44 percent of these cars were equipped with a quattro drive system – it is a cornerstone of the brand with the four rings.
 It is available in every model series except the compact A1.
 All large and particularly powerful vehicle versions, as well as all S and RS models, transfer their horsepower to the road through all four wheels.

 quattro 2.0: electric all-wheel drive and electric torque vectoring